 We are looking for volunteer field assistants to help with monitoring of social and feeding behavior in released mandrills (papio sphinx)in Conkouati National Park, Congo.
-Preferred start date is August/September 2012, with a commitment for 3 months or longer.
+Preferred start date is May/June 2015, with a commitment for 3 months or longer.

 Primary responsibilities will be the day-to-day collection of standardized behavioral and demographic data from released individuals and collection of ecological, especially phenology data of the release area.
 Additional components of this research will include the collection of fecal samples for stress hormones and parasite infections, which assistants will be trained to collect and process as required.

 This is an ideal position for someone who wants to gain further field experience in preparation for a graduate program in anthropology, animal behavior, or ecology.
 The position will provide extensive training in field methods of behavioral ecology and endocrinology.

 Given primitive field conditions and substantial responsibilities, candidates must be highly reliable and motivated individuals who will be able to work within a small team in a foreign country.

 - good physical condition (daily work involves long hikes following released primates in swampy rainforest, and may include steep mountain slopes and otherwise difficult terrain),

 - comfortable with living away from family and friends and telephone communication and internet,

 - excellent social and communication skills (you will be required to live and work in primative conditions with local staff, researchers and other volunteers for an extended period),

 - ability to maintain a positive attitude toward hard and tiring work.

 - undergraduate or graduate courses in anthropology, primatology, or animal behavior